tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 -   `case_weights`: Does the method accpet case weights?
 It is `TRUE` or `FALSE`.

 -   `fallback_value`: What is a value that can be used for the statistic so that it will never be eliminated?
-For example, `0`, `Inf`.
+For example, `0` or `Inf`.

 -   `direction`: What direction of values indicates the most important values?
-For example, `minimize`, `maximum`.
+For example, `minimize` or `maximum`.

 -   `results`: A slot for the results once the method is fitted.
 Initially, this is an empty data frame.